FOR IMMEDIATE RELEASE

 September 4, 2019

-The Joint Center Commends Senators Jeanne Shaheen (D-NH) and Richard Durbin (D-IL) for Appointing Ariel Marshall and Jasmine Hunt as Legislative Directors
+The Joint Center Commends Senators Jeanne Shaheen (D-NH) and Richard Durbin (D-IL) for Appointing Ariel Marshall and Jasmine Dimitriou as Legislative Directors

-With their promotions, Marshall and Hunt join a small group of Black LDs in the Senate
+With their promotions, Marshall and Dimitriou join a small group of Black LDs in the Senate

 Marshall began working with Sen. Shaheen in 2014 as an American Association for the Advancement of Science/Arthur H. Guenther Congressional Science and Technology Fellow.
 Prior to her new position, she served as Sen. Shaheen’s Legislative Assistant (2015-2017), Senior Policy Advisor (2017-2018), and Senior Domestic Policy Advisor (2018-2019).
 In 2008 she received her B.S. in Chemistry at the University of Central Arkansas, and in 2014 she earned a Ph.D. in Physical Chemistry from Georgia Institute of Technology.